victorcazalis/victorcazalis.github.io/HowCanIHelp.md

 <img src="https://victorcazalis.github.io/Images/Fig4.png"  width="45%">
 </p>

-> You are running a conservation program and need to present the trends of your species in a report or website → I can analyse the data and display the results nicely.
+> You are running a conservation program and need to present complex results in a report or website → I can analyse the data and display the results nicely.

 > You need a pretty and informative map of your protected area (including some graphics and pictures) → I can design it for you.

 ## GIS analyses
 Each of my research project included some GIS analyses.
 I run any GIS analysis in R, which enables to process large datasets in a standard and reproducible way.
-I can then develop R codes to do anything you need with polygon and rasters data.
+I can develop R codes to do anything you need with polygon and rasters data.
 For instance, I can run any of the following analyses and use the results in any statistical analysis or data visualisation possible:
 - assign point data to different polygons (e.g., to identify in which "region" falls each point)
 - intersect different polygons (e.g., to identify the different protected areas overlapping with a given polygon)
 - calculate raster values within different polygons (e.g., to calculate forest cover trends within each protected area)